-MS Word has no ability to keep a track of who has made changes to the document or when the changes to the document last made were.
+MS Word has no ability to keep a track of who has made changes to the document or when the changes to the document last made was.
 The user has to keep a close watch so as to avoid skipping any changes made to the document.

-On the other hand, Google Docs has a facility to share the document amongst the team of persons.
+On the other hand, Google Docs has a facility to share the document amongst a team of persons.
 It also keeps a record of all the changes made to the document by the users.

 It even tells us what changes are made to the document and by whom the changes were made.
 It also shows us the time at which the changes were made to the document.